 Colombia has a great and affordable health care system

-Exceptionalhealth careis another reason retiring in Colombia is so alluring.
-Costs for procedures can be 50% to 90% less than for comparable procedures performed Stateside.
+Exceptionalhealth care is another reason retiring in Colombia is so alluring.
+For example, costs for procedures can be 50% to 90% less than for comparable procedures performed Stateside.

-Personal spending habits can vary drastically, but the following sample is based on a two-person household living a comfortable expatriate lifestyle (not lavish, but not too meager).
-It is assuming that your own your home and car outright.
+Personal spending habits can vary drastically, but the following sample is based on a two-person household living a comfortable expatriate lifestyle (not lavish, but not too meager.
+However, it is assuming that your own your home and car outright.

 |Cost of Living in Colombia||Monthly Budget in COP|

 |Internet, Telephone||Included In Cable|

 |Entertainment (Dining, Movies, Bars, Etc.)||COP825,000|

 Of course, much better prices in cost of living and real estate can be found in specific parts of this South American country.